Resources on the Incentive-Based Budget Model for Summer Session Tuition

 Like aspects of the Undergraduate Tuition Revenue model, the Summer budget model seeks to align resource allocation with teaching effort.
 In the case of the Summer budget model, the only metric used to determine allocations to units are Student Credit Hours (SCH) based on pay department.
 Students of all levels take, and pay tuition for, summer courses, so graduate and professional SCH are included in the Summer model.

 After directing about 30% of summer tuition to return to aid, about $5 million maintains the historical subsidy to academic year funding that evolved out of changes to State support, and about 9% of revenue net of aid is directed to Student Affairs for services provided to students during the summer, the same proportion of funds they receive in the academic year if the Student Service Fee and tuition were combined.
-The remainder is split, 80% to academic units and 20% to the Provost.
-Units and the Provost use these funds similarly to UGTR funds during the academic year.
+The remainder is split, 80% to academic units and 20% to the central campus.
+Units and the central campus use these funds similarly to UGTR funds during the academic year.

 No changes are planned to this component of the Incentive-Based Budget Model.